standard-aaron/clues/README.md

 Usage: `python inference.py --times example/example --timeBins example/timeBins.txt`

 `timeBins.txt` is a file that denotes epochs (e.g. 0-50 gens before present) during which selection is allowed to differ from 0 during optimization.
 Note that you can set arbitrarily many time bins (e.g., 0,50,100,150...), but the estimator error will increase drastically, and optimization duration will also increase.
+E.g. `example/timeBins3.txt` will tell the program to test for selection jointly in 3 different epochs: 0-50, 50-100, and 100-150 gens bp.

 #### Cutoff time